hrincredible007/Searching-Sorting-Algorithms/README.md

 # Sorting-Algorithms
-Implementation if all popular sorting algorithms in java.
+Implementation of all popular sorting algorithms in java.